Rectal prolapse care at Mayo Clinic

 More than 400 people receive care for rectal prolapse at Mayo Clinic every year.
 People with rectal prolapse often have other types of pelvic organ prolapse.
-If you need surgery, Mayo specialists work together so that in most cases you have only one procedure.
+If you need surgery, Mayo specialists work together so that in most cases you have only one operation.

-The latest surgical treatment options
+The latest surgical treatment choices

 For more information, see rectal prolapse surgery.

 Along with surgical choices, biofeedback therapy is also available at Mayo Clinic.
 Biofeedback is one type of physical therapy for pelvic floor problems.
 Specially trained physiotherapists teach simple exercises that can increase anal muscle strength.

 People learn how to strengthen pelvic floor muscles, sense when stool is ready to come out and squeeze the muscles if a bowel movement is inconvenient.
 Biofeedback therapy can be used before or after surgery.
 You may not avoid the need for surgery, but it can make surgery more successful by helping to stop rectal prolapse from coming back.

 In children, rectal prolapse can usually be managed with stool softeners or other medicines.
 If surgery is needed, Mayo Clinic surgeons have special experience in minimally invasive techniques, which have less cutting.
 Children with rectal prolapse are screened for cystic fibrosis at Mayo Clinic, since rectal prolapse can be a sign of that disease.

 Expertise and rankings